 The Internal Revenue Service or IRS is one bureau or division of the U.S. Department of Treasury.
 The IRS itself is divided into four divisions.
-Cases start with the first division, which is the examination division, and they will pass to the other divisions as appropriate.
-Each division has its own function.
+Cases often start with the first division, which is the examination division, and they will pass to the other divisions as appropriate.

-The examination function determines whether taxes in addition to those reported by the taxpayer are due and owing and, if so, sets in process procedures for assessing and collecting the taxes.
+The examination function’s primary mission is to determine whether taxes reported by the taxpayer are correct or if additional tax is due and owing.
+If additional tax is due, the examination function assesses the taxes.
 Taxpayers know this function as the IRS audit function.

 If the Service Center cannot handle the case or if the taxpayer doesn’t live near the Service Center, the case will be referred to a revenue agent in a local field office.
 This revenue agent will typically ask the taxpayer to come in to discuss their case and to produce certain documents.
 The revenue agent’s job is to review the facts, make any adjustments, and issue a revenue agent’s report.
-In other words, the revenue agent decides whether the IRS is going to pursue a case against the taxpayer.
+In other words, the revenue agent decides whether the IRS is going to propose tax adjustments.

 If taxpayers happen to respond timely and appropriately to one of the IRS notices, then they might have the right to take their case to the appeals function.
-The appeals function also comes into play after the IRS takes certain actions to collect outstanding tax liabilities and, in some instances when the taxpayer files a petition with the U.S. Tax Court.
-In some cases, the taxpayer must initiate the appeals process and in other cases, the IRS will initiate the appeals process.
+The appeals function also comes into play after the IRS takes certain actions to assess or collect outstanding tax liabilities and, in some instances when the taxpayer files a petition with the U.S. Tax Court.

 The appeals office has the discretion to settle cases.
 The primary evidence that will be considered includes the taxpayer’s statements in the appeals protest and appeals conference, the taxpayer’s documentation, and the IRS’s revenue agent report.
 Knowledge of the applicable facts, tax law, and procedures are necessary to draft an effective protest and to make sure that the taxpayer does not inadvertently make harmful statements.

-This is particularly important since the appeals office has the authority to re-open previously closed issues and raise new issues for investigation.
+This is particularly important since the appeals office has some limited discretion to re-open previously closed issues and raise new issues for investigation.
 Generally, the appeals office does not reopen or raise new issues unless they are “substantial” and the “tax liability is material,” but it is possible and it does happen.
 Therefore, it is imperative that taxpayers be very careful when disclosing extraneous information to the appeals office.

 Typically cases get to appeals by filing a protest in response to an IRS determination.
 In these cases, the appeals office basically makes three types of settlements: mutual concession settlements, split-issue settlements, and nuisance value settlements.
 Taxpayers should be familiar with each to ensure that their case is settled on the most favorable terms possible.

-The appeals office also handles Offer-in-Compromises.
-The Offer-in-Compromise is often an effective tool that can be used to resolve tax disputes with the IRS.
+The appeals office also handles appeals for various collection function issues, such as Offer-in-Compromises.
+The Offer-in-Compromise is often an effective tool that can be used to resolve collection disputes with the IRS.
 Taxpayers often fail to submit appropriately completed or realistic offers.
 IRS statistics show that only a small percentage of offers are actually accepted.
 Unrealistic or incomplete offers will almost always be rejected.

 The appeals function ends when the appeals office decides whether or not to settle a claim.
 This decision represents the final determination for the IRS regarding the taxpayer’s tax liability.